21347/memsize/README.md

 ## Release History

 * 0.2.0
-    * FIX: should not work on all IBM286 compatibles
+    * FIX: should not work on all IBM286 compatibles now
+    * CHANGE: FreePascal can now be used to compile the sources for DOS
 * 0.1.0
     * changed to real-mode and LOADALL, using TP7
 * 0.0.1